Myndex/SAPC-APCA/README.md

 * Weighting for normal and reverse polarity (dark text on light background vs light text on dark.)
 * Estimation and weighting of light adaptation for perceptual uniformity in a common "standard observer" model.
 * Considers Bartleson Breneman surround effects, simultaneous contrast, and local adaptation based on a pre-estimation model.
-* Spatial frequency considerations for font weight as part of calculations and defined in a lookup table.
+* Spatial frequency considerations for font weight as part of calculations and further defined in a lookup table.
+* Lookup table can be customised for different languages/character sets.

 ### FEATURES IN DEVELOPMENT
-* Additional weighting for RED/GREEN/BLUE to enhance contrast for accommodating Color Vision Deficiencies, glare, and provide better design guidance.
-* <s>Incorporate Spatial Frequency & stimulus size directly in predictions (no lookup table).</s> DONE!
-New for 0.98
-* Calculate multi-way contrasts and total effective page luminances for dynamic calculation of surround effects, simultaneous contrast, and local adaptation.
-* Calculate the effect of opacities.
+Soon to be discussed

 -----

 ### [LIVE VERSION][APCAsite]
 There is a working version with examples and reference material on [the APCA site][APCAsite]

-NOTE: **The APCA site is now using current constants**, if you want to comapre the current to the old, you can add the word "legacy" to the URL to see legacy mode.
+NOTE: **The APCA site is using the current G constants**, if you want to compare the current to the old, you can add the word "legacy" to the URL to see legacy mode, which is the 2019/2020 version of APCA.

 [![](images/APCAFontSelect.png)][APCAsite]